People

 Research

-I research issues around criminal evidence and forensic science, and have written on miscarriages of justice, international policing cooperation, DNA and biometrics, forensic science and criminal justice more widely.
+I research issues around criminal justice and forensic science, and have written on miscarriages of justice, international policing cooperation, DNA and biometrics, and criminal justice more widely.
+I am currently Commissioner on the Westminster Commission on Forensic Science and co-lead on the RAI Keystone Project: Probable Futures, examining the responsible use of AI in law enforcement.

 Publications